-When is the best season to do the Annapurna Circuit Trek?
-Spring, Summer, Autumn or Winter?
+When is the Best Time to Do the Annapurna Circuit Trek

 Because of Monsoon season (normally June to August but it can either start earlier or finish later), Summer is definitely NOT the ideal time to attempt the Annapurna Circuit Trek leaving Spring and Fall as the two most popular seasons.